- Kern Med Office Image

 - Sports teams and tournaments (e.g., golf tournaments, tennis events, walks, and runs)

 - Endowments or memorials

 - Re-granting purposes to other organizations

 Kaiser Permanente Kern County Service Area will not consider requests from organizations that discriminate on the basis of gender, age, economic status, educational background, race, color, ancestry, national origin, sexual orientation, gender expression, gender identity, or marital status in your programs, services, policies and administration.
 In addition, Community Benefit grants will not be awarded for activities, events, or programs organized or solely sponsored by alcohol, tobacco, pharmaceutical companies, or companies that produce firearms.

 We generally do not provide grants for academic research, capital campaigns, event sponsorships (including community health fairs), or political campaigns.

-- Applications must be submitted before 2:00pm on February 23, 2015
+- Applications must be submitted before 2:00pm on March 15, 2017

-NOTE: Only one application will be accepted per organization per cycle
+NOTE: Only one (1) application will be accepted per organization per cycle

-Already started an online application?
+Did you already start an online application?
 If so, click here to proceed where you left off.